-Listed buildings
+4.2 Listed buildings

-Fire protection works within listed buildings requires more specialist consideration and building techniques, and you are strongly advised to contact the Listed Building section of the Planning Department before commencement of any works.
+Fire protection works within listed buildings requires more specialist consideration and building techniques, and you are strongly advised to contact the Listed Building section of the Planning and Borough Development Department before commencement of any works.
 Contact telephone number 020 7641 2513.

-Planning consent
+4.3 Planning consent

-Compliance with these standards does not confer planning approval for any particular use; contact the Planning and Borough Department for further advice.
-Contact telephone number is 020 7361 3012.
+Compliance with these standards does not confer planning approval for any particular use; contact the Planning and Borough Development Department for further advice.
+Contact telephone number 020 7361 3012.